MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/get-started.md

 Let's make our PWA even more "app-like" by adding client-side support for push notifications using the [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) to subscribe to a messaging service and the [Notifications API](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API) to display a toast message upon receiving a message.
 As with Service Workers, these are standards-based APIs that work cross-browser, so you only have to write the code once for it to work everywhere PWAs are suppoted.
 On the server side, we'll use the [Web-Push](https://www.npmjs.com/package/web-push) open-source library to handle the differences involved in delivering push messages to various browsers.

-The following is adapted from the *Push Rich Demo* in Mozilla's [Service Worker Cookbook](https://serviceworke.rs/push-rich_demo.html), which has a number of useful *Web Push* recipes for building your PWA.
+The following is adapted from the *Push Rich Demo* in Mozilla's [Service Worker Cookbook](https://serviceworke.rs/push-rich_demo.html), which is worth checking out for a number of other useful *Web Push* and service worker recipes.

 1. **Install the NPM *web-push* library.**